Jamil/Vasco/README.md

 }
 ``

-Now, initialize the learner instance; either __VSStochasticLearner__ or __VSBatchDescentLearner__ -- __VSLearner__ is an abstract data class.
+Now, initialize the learner instance; either __VSStochasticLearner__ or __VSBatchDescentLearner__ -- __Learner__ is an abstract data class.
 Include the number of parameters/features, the vector of __VSSupervisedData__ s, and the desired learning rate.
 ``VSStochasticLearner learner(num_features, training_set, learning_rate)``

-Then, simply call the update method of __VSLearner__ (perhaps on another thread -- it can be very slow for large data sets or a large number of parameters).
+Then, simply call the update method of __Learner__ (perhaps on another thread -- it can be very slow for large data sets or a large number of parameters).
 This should set the `_parameterValues` variable.

 To get a hypothesis for unknown/untrained data, just initialize a __VSData__ instance in the same way as __VSSupervisedData__, except without the last argument:
 ``VSData *newData = new VSData(num_features, features);``